VETERANS SERVICE AGENCY - 2018 ANNUAL REPORT

-During this past there have been 6233 original claims sent into the Regional Office for adjudication.
-There is currently a backlog of 702 claims at the Regional Office (R.O.) and over 387,564 nationwide 100,000 are pending over 125 days.
-The average case pending at the Buffalo R.O. is currently about 104.7 days.
-They met their goal for 2016 was to decrease that wait time less than 75 days.
-Since the beginning of May, 173 claims were processed that were pending for more than a year the lowest level since 2009.
+During this past year there have been 923 original compensation/pension claims sent into the Regional Office for adjudication.
+There is currently a backlog of 3500 claims at the Buffalo Regional Office and over 500,000 nationwide, 300,000 are pending over 125 days.
+The average case pending at the Buffalo Regional Office is currently about 135 days.
+Their goal in 2019 is to decrease that wait time to 125 days.
+Since the beginning of May, 92 claims were processed that were pending for more than a year.

-We have an established and continue to have a contractual relationship with DSS.
+The office has an established and continues to have a contractual relationship with DSS.
 This is assisting more and more veterans and their families.
 The veteran is applying to DSS for benefits and DSS is referring them to our agency to establish eligibility for federal benefits first.
 This is a substantial cost savings to the county.
-We have had 78 referrals and 60 veterans and/or widows who have qualified for federal benefits from the Department of Veterans Affairs.
+We have had 92 referrals and 52 veterans and/or widows who have qualified for federal benefits from the Department of Veterans Affairs.
 This results in a greater reduction in the cost of local Medicare benefits.

-Continue and improve the Veterans Mentorship Program by increasing the number of Mentors.
+Continued participation in the Veterans Mentorship Program.
 A relationship has been developed between this office and the County jail in order to get assistance to veterans upon their arrest and possible entry into the County Veterans Treatment Court.
 This has been in existence since 2009.
-The program has graduated 40 veterans to date with no repeat offenders.
+The program has graduated 32 veterans to date with no repeat offenders.

 The VA National Cemetery Administration put out the requests for construction contracts for the new Western New York National Cemetery in the Town of Pembroke that is located on the corner of Indian Falls Road and NY Route 77 in the Town of Pembroke by the.
 The date to break ground has yet to be determined, but the time frame is later this year.
 They are still hoping to receive remains, cremains in the fall of 2019.